-If a student has been discontinued from a district program and at a later date during the school year re-enters the same district, re-enter the data for the student as a new entry in I-Star using the new begin date.
+If a student has been discontinued from a district program and later during the school year re-enters the same district, re-enter the data for the student as a new entry in I-Star using the new begin date.

-PLEASE NOTE: End dates for Fund Code N with Reason for Not Receiving Services Code 01 and Fund Code U will automatically be inserted by I-Star at the end of the school year.
+Please note: End dates for Fund Code N with Reason for Not Receiving Services Code 01 and Fund Code U will automatically be inserted by I-Star at the end of the school year.